JoeyyScott/Gamer-Supplies/TESTING.md

     + A user tries to access or use an admin only feature.
     + An admin adds/edits/deletes a supply.
     + An admin adds or deletes a review.
+    + An admin adds or deletes a coupon.

 + **Stripe testing**:
     + Stripe payments were tested by sending test webhooks from the Stripe dashboard through the development of this project.